isabdch/isabdch/README.md

 <div align="center">
    <h1><img src="https://media.giphy.com/media/3Ii2SW00oLZ8k/giphy.gif" height="30px"> About me</h1>
-   Hi, I'm Isabelle, a front-end developer.
+   Hi!
+I'm Isabelle, a front-end developer.
 I strive to create visually pleasing and practical interfaces that are both useful and easy to use.
 I enjoy                    experimenting with new ways to stimulate creativity and productivity.
 When I'm not working or studying, I enjoy reading books, drawing, and creating projects to        practice my skills and learn new things.

    📖 Currently studying GraphQL and unit testing with Jest.
 </div>